Wells Fargo to pay $3B to resolve probes into fake accounts

 The settlement with the Department of Justice covers Wells Fargo as a company, and the DOJ could still go after individuals for violating bank laws.
 The Office of the Comptroller of the Currency, one of the nation’s bank regulators, fined several of Wells’ former top executives earlier this year for their role in the scandal.

 Former chief executive John G. Stumpf was fined $17.5 million and agreed to a lifetime ban from the banking industry.
+The OCC sued Tolstedt for $25 million for her role in the scandal, a suit that Tolstedt’s lawyers say they intend to fight.

+Current Wells Fargo CEO Charlie Scharf, who started the job only a few months ago, has staked his early reputation on resolving all of the bank’s legal questions.
+He has been blunt in saying that what the bank did under previous management was unacceptable.

+“The conduct at the core of today’s settlements - and the past culture that gave rise to it - are reprehensible and wholly inconsistent with the values on which Wells Fargo was built,” Scharf in a statement.

 Sign up for Daily Newsletters